istio/istio/release/README.md

 * [manager](https://github.com/istio/manager)
 * [mixer](https://github.com/istio/mixer)

-The release consists in retagging the docker images and creating new annotated tags.
+The release consists in retagging the artifacts and creating new annotated tags.

+Note that only Admins can create a release.

-# Creating tags
+## Creating tags

 From [istio/istio](https://github.com/istio/istio), the ```istio.VERSION``` file should look like this